Waffleboy/mini_nlp_service/README.md

 This is a NLP Microservice that can be rapidly deployed via Docker that does 3 main things once hosted:

 1. Scrape a provided url and detect entities using standard NLP packages via `/scrape/{url}`.
-The default package uses `SpaCy` as it's the industry standard.
+   1. The default package uses `SpaCy` as it's the industry standard.
+   2. [NOT ACTIVE - TODO] If it's a HTML page, by default the entire body will be scraped unless xpaths are specified via request param `xpaths_delimited_by_semicolon`.
+As many xpaths can be provided, seperated by a `;`.
+Currently the capability exists but is not yet implemented.
 2. View all results currently in the database via `/entities`
 3. View text with specific entities via `/entities/{entity}`